 So that you can see in bleeding detail how I got the 2400, I've attached my unofficial detailed score report from the College Board.
 You can see exactly how many questions I missed and read my essay (my handwriting could use some work).

 Using my score report as an example, let's examine what it takes to get a perfect SAT score.
 While this score report talks about the Old 2400 SAT, the principles are still the same.
-In the new SAT, there are still Reading, Math, and Writing sections, and you still need to do EXTREMELY well on them to get a perfect score.
+In the current SAT, there are still Reading, Math, and Writing sections, and you still need to do EXTREMELY well on them to get a perfect score.

 What It Takes to Get a 1600 on the SAT